Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

     & & & \displaystyle ~~ h_j\left(x, z, y, q\right) = 0 &  & \forall j \in \mathcal{J}
     \end{align*}

-In order to solve problems of the above type, PyROS implements the Generalized Robust Cutting-Set algorithm developed in:
+In order to solve problems of the above type, PyROS implements the Generalized Robust Cutting-Set algorithm developed in [GRCSPaper]_.

-`Isenberg, NM, Akula, P, Eslick, JC, Bhattacharyya, D, Miller, DC, Gounaris, CE.
-A generalized cutting‐set approach for nonlinear robust optimization in process systems engineering.
-AIChE J. 2021; 67:e17175.
-DOI 10.1002/aic.17175 <https://aiche.onlinelibrary.wiley.com/doi/abs/10.1002/aic.17175>`_

 When using PyROS, please consider citing the above paper.